Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/README.md

-# Bulk RNA-seq data analysis workshop Part-1 July2021
+# RNA-seq Primary Data Analysis Workshop - June 2021

 This workshop will be delivered on June 14th, 16th, and 18th 2021 by the Data Analytics Core (DAC) of the [Center for Quantitative Biology at Dartmouth](https://sites.dartmouth.edu/cqb/).